The Experimenter (A Preferred Product Owner Stance)

 The Product Owner as an Experimenter

-Obviously, not all (Product Owner) Visionaries are the same.
-That being said, some positive outcomes and benefits that we observe when Product Owners take the Visionary stance more often is:
+Obviously, not all (Product Owner) Experimenters are the same.
+That being said, some positive outcomes and benefits that we observe when Product Owners take the Experimenter stance more often is:

 - Improved productivity & reduced costs; In many organizations, process innovation is about reducing costs.
 This might be achieved by improving capacity and/or flexibility of the business — in order to enable it to exploit economies of scale;